moos/wordpos/README.md

 ## API

 Please note: all API are *async* since the underlying WordNet library is async.
-WordPOS is a subclass of natural's [WordNet class](https://github.com/NaturalNode/natural#wordnet) and inherits all its methods.

 #### getPOS(text, callback)
 #### getNouns(text, callback)